-Deepa Awal is a Newfield Program Coach and a featured presenter this year at the ACTO conference in Toronto, Canada.
+This post was written by Deepa Awal, a Newfield Program Coach and a featured presenter at the 2017 ACTO conference in Toronto, Canada.
 We spoke to her about what is most important to her when it comes to coaching.

 So what had changed?
 The workshop she was teaching this time was participant-centric, unlike the others where the trainer would set the agenda and goals.
 Here, it became the purview of the participants themselves.
 They got to bring to the table issues that were important to them, decide what to prioritize, and participate in deciding what skills were relevant to their issue.